cdeccio/byu-cs460-f2024/10-hw-transport-layer/README.md

 cougarnet --display --wireshark=a-s1 h2-s1.cfg
 ```

-## Begin Packet Capture
-Now go to the open Wireshark window, click the "Capture Options" button (the
-gear icon).
-Select the `s1-a` interface for packet capture.
+Wireshark will automatically open, capturing packets on the device associated
+with the link between `a` and `s1`.

-# Part 1 - TCP Analysis of Large HTTP Response
+# Part 1 - Analysis of TCP Three-Way Handshake and MSS

-Make sure the file `byu-y-mtn.jpg` is in the current directory.
+Make sure you are in the directory that contains `byu-y-mtn.jpg`.
 Then run the
-following command on host `b` to start an HTTP server listening:
+following command on host `b` to start an HTTP server listening for incoming
+HTTP requests on port 8000:

 ```bash
 b$ python3 -m http.server